DaRainbowWarrior/ETHack-CS/linux.md

     - Numbers: the read permission represents `4`, write `2`, and execute `1`.
 Added together they represent the permissions.
         - 3 of these numbers together form the full permissions for a file (first number for the owner, second for the group, third for "others")
         - eg. `chmod 777 <filename>` will give all permissions for all 3 groups ( 4 + 2 + 1 = 7 )
-    - Text (too lazy to deal with that rn)
+    - Text (too lazy to deal with that rn, the numbers method is good enough to use)

 ## Running programs